LWFlouisa/Yumemoire/DesignDocument/KeyConceptsForGameLoops.md

 items for sale.

 * Key point is NPCs are often the previous protagonist of previous games, otherwise how would they know where the tracking device or pet is.
-An entire map is made about those behaviours.
+An entire mindmap is made about those behaviours.